NexusMutual/docs/docs/protocol/claims-assessment.md

 <code>reward = totalRewardInNXM * userStakeAtVoteTime / (accepted + denied)</code>

+Once you assess and vote on a claim, you will earn your share NXM rewards, which you will be able to withdraw after the vote closes and the 24-hour cool down period passes.

 ## Fraudulent votes

 During the cool-down period, claim outcomes can be reviewed if fraudulent voting is suspected.
 If the Advisory Board finds a claims assessor to have voted to deny a legitimate claim or approve an illegitimate claim, then a fraud penalty can be imposed.
 The Advisory Board can submit a merkle-tree root hash representing the fraudulent voter and their assessment stake.
 The fraudulent vote is reversed and the fraudulent assessor's stake is burned.